 Tools you may need:

-- In a medium sized saucepan over medium heat, add 1 quart of water and 2.5 tsp of salt.
+- In a medium sized saucepan over medium heat, add 1 quart of water and 2.5 tablespoons of salt.
 Stir and allow to dissolve.

 - Slice jalapeños and add to a clean mason jar.
 Always be careful not to touch your face or eyes when slicing spicy peppers.